Fabien Roy: Background

-Roy was born in Saint-Prosper, Quebec.
+Roy was born in Saint-Prosper, Quebec, the son of Anna-Marie (Goulet) and Fridolin Roy, an accountant.
 He studied accounting, sales management, and human resources in the Saint-Georges seminary, and commercial law, political economy and business administration at Université Laval.
 In 1980, following his departure from politics, he studied property valuation.

-He was an accountant for the Saint-Prosper agricultural co-operative from 1945 to 1949, and secretary of the Federation of Co-operative Trucking (Quebec South district) from 1949–1952, and for the Sherbrooke district from 1952-1953.
-He founded the F. Roy Transports trucking company, which he ran from 1953-1962.
+Roy was an accountant for the Saint-Prosper agricultural co-operative from 1945 to 1949, and secretary of the Federation of Co-operative Trucking (Quebec South district) from 1949 to 1952, and for the Sherbrooke district from 1952 to 1953.
+He founded the F. Roy Transports trucking company, which he ran from 1953 to 1962.

-He was Director-General of a credit union in La Chaudière from 1962 to 1970, and member of the administrative and executive councils of a Quebec credit union federation (Fédération des caisses d'établissement du Québec) from 1968 to 1970.
+From 1962 to 1970, he was Director-General of a credit union in La Chaudière, and member of the administrative and executive councils of a Quebec credit union federation (Fédération des caisses d'établissement du Québec) from 1968 to 1970.
 In 1970, he was director of recruitment and sales for the federation.
 In 1960, he co-founded the Saint-Prosper Chamber of Commerce, and became president in 1963.